Silver-Swan/Regression_METIS/MVP.md

 <insert grpah>
 <br>
 - This graph is a rough prediction based on gross domestic profit and features of genres, number of releases in that genre, ranking, foreign profit, budget, release date,
+- fit a model
+- explain what my next steps are. here are more